muchaczykomar/console_quiz/README.md

 # es5_console_quiz

-this little fellow helped me understand basics of javascript, i've made this little quiz as a quickie reminder.
-Maybe someday I'll rebuild into something bigger.
+this little fellow helped me to understand basics of javascript, I've made this little quiz as a quick reminder.